0x5bfa/FluentHub/README.md

 > **Warning**</br>**The app available on the store does not work properly.** Due to this issue, we have no plan to publish app packages yet.
 You need to build from source, see [building-from-source](https://github.com/fluenthub-community/FluentHub/blob/main/docs/build-from-source.md).
 We do apologize for any inconvenience caused.

-## Developers in FluentHub
+## FluentHub Team

-We are mostly a student(17 and less than).
-We have to suspend the project for several weeks for our school exam.
-So if this project have no updates for few days/weeks, do not consider to be abandoned.
+Our team are mostly students (age 17 and under).
+We have had to suspend the project for several weeks due to our exams.
+So if this project has no updates for a few days/weeks, do not consider it abandoned.
+FluentHub's suspension will end on the 9th July.

 ## Screenshots